Lramseyer/vaporview/CONTRIBUTING.md

 - Rewriting performance critical components (like the renderer) in Web Assembly
 - Supporting other file formats besides .vcd files
-- Support for large files with `fs.read()`

-You know what, if you can just get the build flow working so that I can use native node modules instead of the vscode version of `fs` _or_ get the [fsChunks API proposal](https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.fsChunks.d.ts) in place, that would be a huge help.
-I could honestly do the rest.

 ## Extension overview